RocketCommunicationsInc/astro/CONTRIBUTING.md

 ### Adding a new Icon or updating an existing Icon

 The `src/icons` folder is the single source of truth for Astro icons.
 To add a new icon, simply add the SVG file to the directory and run `npm run build`.
 To update an icon, the process is the same--simply copy the new SVG to the `src/icons` folder and run the build step again.

+## Testing the framework wrappers with live reload

+### React

+Create a fresh CRA in a separate directory.

+In /packages/web-components, start the stencil server in build watch mode:
+`node_modules/.bin/stencil build --watch --serve -p 3333`

+Setup your npm links
+`cd packages/web-components' `npm link` `cd packages/react` `npm link`

+In your CRA:
+`npm link @astrouxds/react @astrouxds/astro-web-components`
+NOTE: you need to symlink both `react` and `astro-web-components`.

+> VOLTA USERS: might need to do `VOLTA_UNSAFE_GLOBAL=1 npm link @astrouxds/astro-web-components @astrouxds/react` if it's not properly symlinking both.
+You can verify
+> with `ls -la node_modules/@astrouxds` it should show both directories pointing to the
+> local root.